 The near-coincidence method provides a versatile framework for varying the size, shape, and orientation of the coincidence window, thereby producing a wide variety of tilings.
 By exploiting its correspondence with the cut-and-project method, one can reproduce familiar tilings using polygonal coincidence windows that mirror the polygonal acceptance domains of the projection approach.
 Indeed, dodecagonal tilings generated from a bilayer of two triangular lattices twisted by $30^\circ$---shown earlier in Fig.~\ref{fig:moire b}---are related to their cut-and-project counterparts exactly as in the octagonal case.
 The star-map of Eq.~\eqref{Eq:StarMap} is defined exactly as in Eq.~\eqref{Eq:oct-starmap}, except that now $N=12$, so the $\av{i}$ vectors of Eq.~\eqref{Eq:avectors} span a pair of triangular rather than square lattices, as illustrated in Fig.~\ref{fig:star dod} (see, for example, Fig.~2 of Oxborrow and Henley~\cite{Oxborrow93}).

 With this prescription we reproduce the three Niizeki--Gähler dodecagonal tilings~\cite{Niizeki87,Gahler88} by applying the near-coincidence method to a $30^\circ$ twisted triangular bilayer.
 The three distinct polygonal coincidence windows used for the construction---equivalent to the polygonal acceptance domains used by Niizeki and Mitani~\cite{Niizeki87} and by Gähler~\cite{Gahler88}---are shown one on top of the other in Fig.~\ref{fig:dod polygon windows}.
 The smallest window, admitting the lowest density of vertices, is the small blue dodecagon.
 A slightly larger window is obtained by extending the blue dodecagon into the nonconvex turquoise 12-fold star, formed by the union of a hexagon and its image under a $30^\circ$ rotation.
-The largest window, admitting the highest density of vertices, is obtained by taking the convex closure of the previous star into the large dark-gray dodecagon.
-The radius of the circle inscribing this large dodecagon is scaled relative to that of the small dodecagon by the factor
+The largest window, admitting the highest density of vertices, is obtained by taking the convex closure of the previous star yielding the large dark-gray dodecagon.